-- Start in junior year if you aren't already a senior! - Attend an info session - Find your advisor and write a research proposal - Apply before last week of classes in fall semester if spring graduation planned - Identify your committee before end of January - No Later than 1 March, schedule your defense seminar with your committee and Dr. Durso and inform us of your defense seminar date/location/Zoom - Departmental poster session TBD, approx. Friday 25 March - Completed version of thesis due to department and committee by Sunday, March 27th; earlier is better - Defense seminar to be held before April 15th; the public will be invited - Final version with any corrections due by April 15th to department - Upon acceptance by committee, deposit to library archives before beach week; negotiate embargo with your committee if needed
+- Start in junior year if you aren't already a senior! - Attend an info session - Find your advisor and write a research proposal - Apply by 5 pm, September 30th if spring graduation planned - Notification by 4 October and thesis writers meeting 6 October - Submit a progress report by 5 pm, December 19th - Identify your committee before end of January - No Later than 3 March, schedule your defense seminar with your committee and Dr. Durso and inform us of your defense seminar date/location/Zoom - Defense seminar to be held between April 3rd -14th; the public will be invited - Final version with any corrections due NLT April 21st to department - Upon acceptance by committee, deposit to library archives before beach week; negotiate embargo with your committee if needed